|

 the two options for Brown’s airplane are included on the sheet so

 the builder can make his or her own choice.
+NOTE: The armament configuration for the F4U-4B was different

 from the standard F4U-4.
 It consisted of two 20mm cannon in each